sena-ux/bootstrap_admin_lte/README.md

 **AdminLTE** has been carefully coded with clear comments in all of its JS, SCSS and HTML files.
 SCSS has been used to increase code customizability.

-## Quick start

-### Compile dist files

-To compile the dist files you need Node.js/npm, clone/download the repo then:

-1. `npm install` (install npm deps)
-2. _Optional:_ `npm run dev` (developer mode, autocompile with browsersync support for live demo)
-3. `npm run production` (compile css/js files)

-## Contributing

-- Highly welcome.
-- For your extra reference check [AdminLTE v4 Contribution Guide](https://github.com/ColorlibHQ/AdminLTE#contributing)
-- First thing first, you should have bit knowledge about NodeJS.
-- Github Knowledge.
-- Install NodeJS LTS version.
-- Clone this Repository to your machine and change to `master` branch.
-- Go to Cloned Folder.
-- In cli/bash run `npm install` it will install dependency from `package.json`.
-- After installation completes, run `npm run dev`
-- Cool, Send urs changes in PR to `master` branch.

 ## Sponsorship

 Support AdminLTE development by becoming a sponsor.